-BSC2932, Special Topics 2 hrs., 2 crs.
+BSC2932, Special Topics

 This course centers around topics of current interest or of special interest to students or instructors.
 Topics or focus may vary from semester to semester.
 (This course does not satisfy the biological sciences requirement for the A.A. degree.
 Transfer of credit is the prerogative of the receiving institution.)